03 _ Complaints and appeals policy and procedure

 Outcome, actions and implementation

-• implement any decision and corrective action required within thirty (30) days of receipt of a written report; and
+• implement any decision and corrective action required within thirty (30) business days of receipt of a written report; and

 • notify all relevant Stakeholders of the decisions and recommendations.